 • Sustainable Materials: Some products use recycled or renewable materials, contributing to sustainability efforts.

-When selecting eco-friendly spray foam insulation, look for certifications such as:
+Certifications to Look For When selecting eco-friendly spray foam insulation, look for certifications such as:

 • GREENGUARD Certification: Indicates low chemical emissions.